NitraxMathematicalKeyboard/download-keyboard-layout/README.md

 2. Double-click the file to run it.
 3. The application will appear in the system tray (near the clock).

+No installation wizard.
-No installation, no administrator privileges required.
+No administrator privileges required.

 ---

 ## How to use

-Once running, the application lives in the system tray.
+Once launched, the application lives in the **system tray** (near the clock).

-You can:
+### Tray controls
+- **Double-click the tray icon** to toggle Math Mode ON / OFF
-- Toggle **Math Mode ON / OFF** from the tray menu
+- Or use the tray menu to:
+  - Enable or disable Math Mode
-- Enable or disable **Start with Windows**
+  - Enable or disable start with Windows
+  - Open the help / quick guide
-- Quit the application from the tray menu
+  - Quit the application

 ### Keyboard shortcuts
 - **Ctrl + Alt + Shift + F12** → Toggle Math Mode